ALS Guidance

 For the "unified" ALSA chapters (that still have ALS Association in their name), revenues go to National, who decides what is spent locally.
 The separated chapters (who had to file a lawsuit to escape "unification") each have their own budgets.
 Not all are in ALS United; they may have different names.

-I wouldn't give ALSA (National or any of their current chapters) a nickel.
+I wouldn't give ALSA (National or any current ALSA chapters) a nickel.
 From my perspective, they wasted precious resources defending the separation lawsuit, not to mention the dismal record, which I've witnessed from several vantage points, on which the suit was based.

-Hard passes also on other national organizations for different reasons aggregated below.
-No objections to CCALS.
+Hard passes also on other national organizations for different reasons aggregated below, with the exception of CCALS.

-A few key criteria that really apply to most disease-centered charities are:
+A few warning signs that apply to most disease-centered charities to which you might consider donating are:

-Commitment to "moving the needle" on delaying, mitigating, and palliating key effects of the disease.
+• Lack of evident commitment to "moving the needle" on delaying, mitigating, and palliating key effects of the disease.
 In the case of ALS, these include mobility, respiration, nutrition/ hydration, and communication.
-Ultimately, the key effect is death, a process that is shamefully neglected by the ALS ecosystem, resulting in unspeakable preventable suffering.

 No personal information is sought or retained by this Web server, other than any email you choose to send, and no site content may or should be construed as professional or medical advice.